landrys/awe-due-date/README.md

-## Due Date Lambda Function that uses Dynamo as back end
+## Due Date Lambda Function with Dynamo as back end